Streets-Heaver/SHInspect/SHInspect/Documentation/Settings.md

 The Inspection colour is the colour that shows when you are inspecting a control with your cursor whilst holding CTRL + ALT.
 You may wish to change this to stand out more with your application, for accessbility or for aesthetic purposes.

+### Refresh Active Windows

+Pressing the refresh button updates your current active windows, for example any windows opened/closed since you opened the settings screen.

 ### Temporary Windows

 When a window is temporary it only shown in the element hierachy until the application is closed.